corsairmarks/combined_silfae_revisited/mod/README.md

 * 2.0.1 Use kelp blockers for ocean planets in the custom system initializer
 * 2.0.2 Portrait selectors based on job category, not pop category - my goal is for the Pop portraits to be based on the job, not the Pop's stratum
 * 2.0.3 No longer ignore portrait duplication for the pre-scripted empire
-* 2.1.0 Update for compatibility with Stellaris version 3.3 "Libra"
+* 3.0.0 Update for compatibility with Stellaris version 3.3 "Libra"
+    * Integrate base game script changes
+    * Use a shared set of triggers for job-based portraits
+    * Add pre-sapient saurischian species class

 ## Source Code